Bobby Charles: Honors

 In September 2007, the Louisiana Music Hall of Fame honored Charles for his contributions to Louisiana music with an induction.

+In 2005 the Museum of the Gulf Coast in Port Arthur, Texas, inducted Charles into their Music Hall of Fame, which includes over eighty artists from the Gulf Coast region, including Janis Joplin, George Jones, Tex Ritter, ZZ Top, and others.

 Death

 Charles collapsed in his home near Abbeville and died on January 14, 2010.